abahmadb/Web-Applications/README.md

     ..
     mysql>source path/to/sql/db_population.sql

+The MySQL db needs to be accessible on port 3306 by user 'root' with password 'root' (both without the single quotes).
-We also require to place the 'imageset' folder present in this repo to be placed inside the $CATALINA_HOME$\webapps folder (e.g. in Windows C:\Program Files\Apache Software Foundation\Tomcat 9.0\webapps).
-This is required because images are not stored in the database, but in this case when a redeploy occurs all images changes will be lost;
-storing them in a path relative to the Tomcat folder solves redeploy problems.
+We also require to place the 'imageset' folder present in this repo to be placed inside the $CATALINA_HOME$\webapps folder (e.g. in Windows C:\Program Files\Apache Software Foundation\Tomcat 9.0\webapps); this is required because images are not stored in the database, but in this case when a redeploy occurs (e.g. we want to update the website) all images changes will be lost; storing them in a path relative to the Tomcat folder solves redeploy problems.

 If you are experiencing problems on image loading, be sure to set the right Tomcat CATALINA_HOME environment variable before starting the server,